 Of course, some consider the third VPN security risk as arguable.
 We’re sure there are people who wouldn’t consider a VPN provider from a Five Eyes country like the US or Canada as a serious security risk.

-Some premium services choose a privacy-friendly country as their base in order to avoid strict data retention laws; for example, NordVPN is based in Panama.
+Some premium services choose a privacy-friendly country as their base to avoid strict data retention laws; for example, NordVPN is based in Panama.

 Nevertheless, even that may not be enough.